 Unusual sporting events around the World

-If you visit the website for the Marathon des Sables’ you will see it described as “the toughest footrace on Earth” and for “lunatics and masochists”.
-And you can see their point.
-The Marathon des Sables (MdS) is run annually in the Sahara Desert in Morocco and is a 151 mile race over the course of 6 days.
-Athletes carry all their own food and medical supplies in a rucksack in the near 50°C heat, and run over rocky terrain and sand dunes.
-Registration for the 2010 event is now full but if you’re foolhardy enough to want to compete in 2011, you can find registration details at their website www.saharamarathon.co.uk
+If you visit the website for the Marathon des Sables you will see it described as “the toughest footrace on Earth”, for “lunatics and masochists”.
+You can see their point.
+The Marathon des Sables (MdS) takes place annually in the Sahara Desert in Morocco.
+It is a 156-mile race, faced over the course of six days.
+Athletes carry all their own food and medical supplies in a rucksack in the near 50C heat, running over rocky terrain and sand dunes.
+We did warn you.
+More than 1,000 runners take part every spring (usually April).

-If you ever find yourself in New York City on 4th July, you will no doubt be witness to a multitude of firework displays, parades, barbeques, fairs and carnivals – as the American people celebrate Independence Day.
-However, if you navigate your way down to Coney Island in southernmost Brooklyn, you can spend the day watching grown men and women consuming as many hot dogs (including the buns) as they possibly can in the space of 10 minutes.
-2010’s event was attended by 40’000 spectators and watched live on television by over 1 and half million people and the record number of hot dogs consumed currently stands at an astonishing 68, held by current champion Joey Chestnut.
-If you want to witness this fascinating (and slightly repulsive) display of human gluttony, you can currently book a flight to New York in July for approximately £350 from the UK including all taxes.
-For more information visit the official website.
+Yep, you read right folks: a hot dog eating contest.
+If you find yourself in New York City on 4th July, you will no doubt be witness to a multitude of firework displays, parades, barbecues, fairs and carnivals as Americans celebrate Independence Day.
+Navigate your way down to Coney Island in Brooklyn, and you can spend the day watching grown men and women consuming as many hot dogs (including the buns) as they possibly can in the space of 10 minutes.
+Thousands gather to watch, millions see it live on television, and – so far – a whopping 69 hot dogs have gone down the throat of record holder Joey Chestnut in just 600 seconds.
+Various techniques can be employed, with disqualification for what is known as “reversal of fortune” (you can guess what this means!).

-Each year in June, a small corner of rural Derbyshire is transformed into the centre of the World for the Toe Wrestling community, as the Bentley Brook Inn in Ashbourne holds the annual Toe Wrestling World Championships.
-To sum up toe wrestling in one sentence, “it’s arm wrestling for the feet”.
-At the adjudicators cry of, “toes away” each competitor must interlock big toes and try to force their opponents foot over to the side and to touch the floor.
-Each match is decided over three legs (no pun intended) – right big toe, left big toe and then right big toe again if a decider is required.
-2011’s event will take place on Saturday 11th June and currently you can still register to compete if you think you’ve got the strongest phalanges around.
-Entry information is available here
+Back on home soil and… the socks are off at the annual World Toe Wrestling Championship in Derbyshire!
+Each year in June, a small corner of rural England becomes the centre of the world for the toe-wrestling community, as the Bentley Brook Inn in Ashbourne hosts this annual dance of the digits.
+Described as arm wrestling for the feet, toe wrestling commences when the adjudicators cry, “toes away”.
+Competitors interlock big toes and try to force their opponent’s foot over to the side and to touch the floor.
+Each match is decided over three legs (no pun intended): right big toe, left big toe and then right big toe again if a decider is required.

-So what do you think?
+What do you think?
 Would you watch or take part in any of these events?
-Have we missed any great sporting events from around the world in this list?
-Leave a comment to the right and let us know!
+Have we missed any great sporting events from around the world?
+Post a comment and let us know.